RayBlast Games

 attackCommitRules

-Array of rules that are ran whenever a piece is placed, right before attack and cancel is used.
+Ran whenever a piece is placed, right before attack and cancel is used.
 This event allows calculating resultAttackPower, resultBaseAttack, and resultGarbageCancel.

 Context: